Hemphill County, Texas: Politics

 During the period 1912 through the 1940s, Democratic candidates at the presidential level predominated in Hemphill County, the exception being 1928.
 From 1952, Republicans have held sway, losing the county only in the 1964 landslide by native son Lyndon Johnson.
+Hemphill County is located within District 88 of the Texas House of Representatives and District 31 of the Texas Senate.